svelteness/kit-docs/packages/kit-docs/src/routes/docs/[...1]getting-started/[...1]introduction/+page.md

 - :building_construction: Prebuilt Markdown components for steps, admonitions (i.e., callouts), tabbed links, responsive tables, and yes/no blocks.
 - :mag_right: Algolia search integration that includes a clean default design.

-## Demos

-- This site is built with KitDocs.
-- We rebuilt the [Svelte docs](https://kit-docs-demo.vercel.app) with KitDocs for fun.
-- [Vidstack Player docs](https://www.vidstack.io/docs/player) uses all of KitDocs' features.